Jack Hues

-Jeremy Allan Ryder, better known as Jack Hues, (born 10 December 1954) is an English singer, songwriter, and musician, who is best known for forming and fronting the 1980s English new wave band, Wang Chung.
+Jeremy Allan Ryder (born 10 December 1954), known professionally as Jack Hues, is an English singer, songwriter and musician who is best known for forming and fronting the 1980s English new wave band Wang Chung.
 Hues was also a member of the one-off band Strictly Inc.

 Life and career

 Early life

 Jack Hues was born on 10 December 1954 in Gillingham, Kent, England, the oldest of four children of Robina (née Pratt) and Allan Sidney Ryder.
 He was an avid listener to artists such as the Beatles and Jimi Hendrix before becoming interested in progressive rock groups like Yes and Genesis.
 Hues then found a passion in classical music, and attended London's Goldsmiths College to study music.
 After three years, he went on to attend the Royal College of Music.
 It was at this time that Hues befriended Dave Burnand, who went on to be a member of Huang Chung.
 After one year at RCM, he decided on leaving to pursue a career in music.